Aarakshan: Plot

 The state minister, Baburam, wishes to enroll his no-good nephew at STM.
 Dr. Anand, however, turns him down.
-The minister decides to install his own man, Dr. Mithilesh Singh (Manoj Bajpayee), on the STM college board.
+The minister decides to install his own man, Dr. Mithilesh Singh, on the STM college board.
 Cunning and greedy, Mithilesh seeks only to enrich himself.
 The minister's ambition is to build a multi-billion-dollar educational conglomerate and plans to use Mithilesh's outside business—a coaching class—for it.

 The Supreme Court grants reservations for other backward classes.
 A large crowd of STM students, boisterously celebrating the ruling, arrive at the gates of STM and create a ruckus.
 Sushant gathers a group of upper-caste boys and tries to drive off the revellers.
 Dr. Anand hauls Deepak and Sushant but is shocked to find that Deepak has turned on him.
 Poorvi later confronts Deepak and asks him to apologise to her father, but he refuses, leading to their breakup.

 The backward classes welcome reservations because they provide additional education opportunities.
 The upper classes are against reservations because they do not believe in the effectiveness of the reservation system.
 These arguments are played out between Sushant and Deepak.
 The moderate STM administrators are afraid that college-level reservations may create conflicts between the students.
 When asked by a reporter, Dr. Anand shares his personal opinion – that some form of reservation, free of politics and economics, is good for society.
 The next day's headlines scream that Dr. Anand favours reservations.
 The STM board is outraged; Dr. Anand is warned that Mithilesh will use this to oust him.
 Dr. Anand resigns from STM, and Mithilesh is appointed as the new principal.
 Sushant soon realizes that Dr. Anand's intention is not bad and that he does not have caste feelings.